simonzhu97/simonzhu97.github.io/_pages/cv.md

 ---
 layout: cv
 permalink: /cv/
-title: cv
+title: resume
 nav: true
-nav_order: 4
+nav_order: 3
-cv_pdf: example_pdf.pdf
+cv_pdf: Simon_Zhu_CV.pdf
-description: This is a description of the page.
-You can modify it in 'pages/_cv.md'.
-You can also change or remove the top pdf download button.
+description: You can download the full resume by clicking on the top-right PDF button.
 ---